 - 1 teaspoon baking soda

-- 1 teaspoon Kosher or fine sea salt
+- 1 teaspoon kosher or fine sea salt

 - 4 tablespoon cold unsalted butter, cut into cubes